 Give Back Globally

-If you are ready to commit one week or more of your time and immerse yourself in remarkable cultures, the ADA's Health Volunteers Overseas Dental Education Program offers extraordinary opportunities to make significant contributions to underserved populations beyond your community and U.S. borders.
+If you are ready to commit one week or more of your time and immerse yourself in remarkable cultures, the ADA Foundation and Health Volunteers Overseas Dental Education Program offers extraordinary opportunities to make significant contributions to underserved populations beyond your community and U.S. borders.